 Message from Chair of Nursing Department

-Application period for the Fall 2018 Nursing Program is currently closed
+Application period for the Fall 2019 Nursing Program has closed

 We welcome you to explore our nursing and see the dynamic progressive education WCSU has to offer.